 After the massage, let the mask set for about 10 to 20 minutes, depending on the specific recipe instructions.
 Set a timer.
 When the appropriate time period has passed, rinse the mask off with warm water using a washcloth.

 Don't be afraid to add other spa-like experiences to your home beauty regimen.
 In addition to facial massage, set the tone for your face mask by changing your surroundings.
 Dim the lights, gather a few candles and play some soft music.
 Relaxing in the tub for a warm soak while your mask is doing its magic can help you unwind by providing a stress-busting experience without the hefty price tag.

 Ready to prepare your time of pampering and relaxation?
-To learn more, visit the links on the next page.
+To learn more, visit the links below.

 Related HowStuffWorks Articles